EpicGames/PixelStreamingInfrastructure/CONTRIBUTING.md

 # Welcome to Pixel Streaming contribution guide

-First and foremost, thank you for your time and contribution to Pixel Streaming!<br/> We are proud and excited to be a part of a passionate community that continuously helps us improve Pixel Streaming 🎉
+First and foremost, thank you for your time and contribution to Pixel Streaming!

+We are proud and excited to be a part of a passionate community that continuously helps us improve Pixel Streaming 🎉

 If you are not familiar with contributing on GitHub, have a look at the [official documentation](https://docs.github.com/get-started) to learn more about repositories structure, forks, branches, commits, issues, and PRs.